Reservoirs of Wales: South Wales

 Cardiff Corporation Waterworks opened both Llanishen Reservoir and Lisvane Reservoir in 1886.
 It later commissioned the construction of three reservoirs in Cwm Taf to supply water to the capital.
-Beacons Reservoir was the first to take shape, between 1893 and 1897, Cantref Reservoir was built between 1886 and 1892 and the damming of the largest of the three, Llwyn-on Reservoir began in 1911 with the supply of water starting in the mid 1920s.
+Beacons Reservoir was the first to take shape, between 1893 and 1897, Cantref Reservoir was built between 1886 and 1892 and the damming of the largest of the three, Llwyn-onn Reservoir began in 1911 with the supply of water starting in the mid 1920s.

-The construction of Cray Reservoir was completed in 1907 and supplied Swansea with water.
+The construction of Crai Reservoir was completed in 1907 and supplied Swansea with water.
 Llandegfedd Reservoir was opened by the Newport Corporation in May 1965, covering 434 acres (1.76 square kms).
 It was originally built to supply water to Spencer Steelworks in Llanwern.

 Grwyne Fawr Reservoir, the only reservoir within the Black Mountains massif was completed by Abertillery and District Water Board in 1928, serving to supply water to various towns in the traditional county of Monmouthshire.
 A holding reservoir in Cwmtillery was constructed as a part of the scheme.
 Blaenycwm Reservoir to the northwest of Brynmawr, was originally constructed as a water supply for Nantyglo Ironworks but enlarged for public supply during the 20th century.

 Llyn Brianne was constructed in the late 1960s to provide additional water supply to South Wales via the Felindre water treatment works.
 The original intention was to supplement supplies of water to Swansea, Neath and Port Talbot.